audio-captioning/dcase-2020-baseline/README.md

 ### Settings for the creation of the dataset

-The file `settings/daatset_creation.yaml` has:
+The file `settings/dataset_creation.yaml` has:

     workflow:
       create_dataset: Yes
-      validate_dataset: Yes
+      validate_dataset: No
     annotations:
       development_file: 'clotho_captions_development.csv'
       evaluation_file: 'clotho_captions_evaluation.csv'